 In all surveys errors may occur in connection with both the collection and the processing of data.

 The size of the non-response as a percentage of the gross sample has varied widely since the LFS began in 1972.
 The 20 first years were generally around 10-12 percent.
 In the years 1992-1997 it was particularly low, only 6-8 percent.
 Subsequently, the non-response rate gradually increased to 21 per cent in 2013.
 After systematic work, the non-response has been reduced to around 14 per cent in 2018.

 Correction for total non-response is done in the estimating procedure.
 Partial non-response is adjusted for some variables.

-The standard error for the quarterly average for the number of unemployed aged 15-74 is around 4600 in 2017.
-It corresponds to a coefficient of variation of 3.9 per cent.
-The standard error for the quarterly average for the number of employed aged 15-74 in LFS is about 8600 people in 2017.
-The coefficient of variation for employment figures will then be around 0.29 percent.
+The standard error for the quarterly average for the number of unemployed aged 15-74 is around 4 600 in 2022.
+It corresponds to a coefficient of variation of 4.8 per cent.
+The standard error for the quarterly average for the number of employed aged 15-74 in LFS is about 8 500 people in 2022.
+The coefficient of variation for employment figures will then be around 0.3 per cent.

 If the reader wants an indication of the size of the standard error for quarterly figures and annual averages for other variables or group divisions, see the table below.
 These indications are only guiding, and can not be interpreted as precise calculations for any variable.
 Changes between two surveys will usually have the same absolute uncertainty as the two figures which are compared.

 |Absolute figures||As per cent of estimated value||Absolute figures||As per cent of estimated value|

 |10 000||1 100||11,0||700||7,0|

 |70 000||2 900||4,1||1 900||2,7|